Norup news & more.

 What is Dark Matter?

-Everyone has heard of the term dark matter at one point in their lives whether they knew what it meant or not.
+By Sydney B. Everyone has heard of the term dark matter at one point in their lives whether they knew what it meant or not.
 Although some people might just see it as a cool name for some stuff in space, it’s much more than that.
+According to NASA, dark matter is a type of matter that makes up 27% of the universe, the rest being made of dark energy and normal matter.
+To actually define dark matter...

 Tuesday, April 18, 2017